umbrella-network/phoenix-concordium/deploy-scripts/README.md

 # Examples

-## To deploy a fresh new protocol:
+## To deploy a new umbrella oracle protocol:

 Compile your contracts for the respective environment by executing one of the commands in the root folder of this project:
 ```